diversen/coscms/README.md

 CosCMS is a simple modular framework for building web application.

-Modules are distrubuted as profile, and a few is included in the main package.
-E.g. a simple CMS system and a blogging system.
+Modules are distrubuted as profiles, and a few is included in the main package.
+E.g. a simple CMS system (with epub, mobi and pdf export options using pandoc) and a blogging system.

 Easy to use, administer, and extend with modules
 (web- and shell modules, and templates).